-Students initially apply for admission to the Faculty of Physical Education and Recreation and are considered registered in that Faculty for the first three years of the program.
-All qualified Year 3 BPE/BEd students will be promoted to Year 4 in the Faculty of Education if a minimum AGPA of 2.0 has been achieved and a minimum of \star 99 applicable to the BPE/BEd program has been successfully completed.
+Students apply for admission to the Faculty of Physical Education and Recreation and are registered in that Faculty for the first three years of the program.
+All qualified Year 3 BPE/BEd students will be promoted to Year 4 in the Faculty of Education provided that

+- (1) a minimum AGPA of 2.0 has been achieved, and - (2) a minimum of ★90 applicable to the BPE/BEd program has been successfully completed.

-- Students in Year 3 must submit a Application for Admission, Readmission or Internal Transfer form. - (2) Students in Year 3 who have completed less than ★99 toward the BPE/ BEd program, but who have an AGPA of at least 2.0, may select a program alternative: - a.
-Remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education for one additional year; or - Apply to enter the BPE degree program and complete a modified Individualized Concentration.
+Note: Students in Year 3 who have completed less than ★90 toward the BPE/BEd program but who have an AGPA of at least 2.0 may select one of two alternatives:

+- remain in Year 3 of the BPE/BEd program in the Faculty of Physical Education for one additional year; or - apply to enter the BPE degree program and complete a modified Individualized Concentration.